juhp/stack-all/README.md

 # stack-all

-A CLI tool for building Haskell projects easily over Stackage major versions.
+A CLI tool for building Haskell projects easily over several Stackage major versions.

-This is how I do my Haskell build CI for projects locally with stack.
+I use this to do Haskell build CI for projects locally with stack.

 ## Usage